linxule/linxule.github.io/_pages/cv.md

 * Strategic Management Society
   * Member, 2022 - Present
-  * SMS 42nd Annual Conference London, Volunteer
+  * Volunteer, SMS 42nd Annual Conference London, 2022

 * Academy of Management
   * Reviewer, Special Research Forum (SRF) on “The Human Side of the Future of Work: Understanding the Role People Play in Shaping a Changing World”, 2022